tadun/chatbot-workshop/README.md

 ## Try out the app

 Once the app is loaded, enter your question about the Streamlit library and wait for a response.

+## Source texts

+The demo version of the chatbot uses texts from the writer <a href="https://www.nobelprize.org/prizes/literature/1913/tagore/biographical/">Rabindranath Tagore</a>.
+These texts are available from <a href-"https://www.gutenberg.org/ebooks/search/?query=tagore&submit_search=Go%21"> Project Gutenberg</a>.